jvalskis/trmnl-home-screen/README.md

 ## Integrations

-### General

-Provides general-purpose properties such as the current date.
-These are always available and require no configuration.

 ### Weather (AccuWeather)

 Polls AccuWeather for current conditions on a configurable interval.
 Provides temperature, precipitation status, observation time and others to the template.